 Residential Treatment in Canterbury

 For those closer to Canterbury, we also run New Freedom Academy.
 New Freedom Academy, classified as a primary residential assisted addiction treatment center, is a good choice for those who prefer a lower client-to-staff ratio; the facility is limited to 20 beds.

 Just like Green Mountain Treatment Center, New Freedom Academy encourages patients to engage in psychotherapy support.
+This includes: